Fangyuan Jiang, PhD

 • J. Mater.
 Chem.
 A, 2016, 4, 1208–1213 (first author)

-Ion Migration in 2D Halide Perovskites
+Ion Migration

 • We use scanning Kelvin prove microscopy to study ion migration in 2D halide perovskites under the effects of illumination and temperature .
 We found that ion migration varies with between purely-2D and methylammonium-incorporated quasi-2D perovskites

-Colorful Perovskite Solar Cells
+Colorful Solar Cells

 • We, for the first time, report a simple and efficient strategy to achieve colorful perovskite solar cells by using the transparent conducting polymer PEDOT:PSS as a top electrode and simultaneously as an spectrally selective antireflection coating.
 Vivid colors across the visible spectrum are attained by engineering optical interference effects among the transparent PEDOT:PSS polymer electrode, the hole-transporting layer and the perovskite layer.